Building mental fitness: The new standard for a stronger mind

 - Adapt to change and bounce back after setbacks

-And like physical strength, it takes consistency.
-You don’t get stronger by thinking about going to the gym—and your brain is no different.
+And like physical strength, it takes practice.
+You don’t get stronger by just thinking about going to the gym—and your brain is no different.

 Mental fitness vs. physical fitness: What’s the difference?

 Both mental fitness and physical fitness involve putting in effort and building healthy habits.
-But they focus on different parts of your health.
+But they target different systems.

 So while pushups strengthen your core, solving puzzles strengthens your memory.
 A morning run boosts your mood.
 A 5-minute meditation clears your head.
-They’re different—but both are essential.
+They serve different purposes—but both are essential.

 One strengthens your ability to move through the world.
 The other strengthens your ability to navigate it.